Back to Projects

 Technical Implementation

 Designed complete schematic and PCB layout in KiCad featuring XIAO RP2040 microcontroller, 4 mechanical key switches, 2 SK6812-MINI RGB LEDs, and 0.91" 128x32 OLED display.
 Created my first custom 3D-printed case in Fusion 360 with top and bottom parts for professional assembly.
 PCB fabrication handled by JLCPCB with hand-soldering of all components.
 Programmed firmware for key mapping, LED control, and OLED display output.
-Project approved by Hack Club's Blueprint program (YSWS initiative) and received $15 grant covering PCB fabrication and 3D printing costs.
-Hack Club is shipping a complete kit with all required components.
+Project approved by Hack Club's Blueprint program and received $15 grant covering PCB fabrication and 3D printing costs.
+Hack Club is shipped a complete kit with all required components.

 Reflective Analysis & Growth